Toy Industry Association (TIA) Statement on Digital Apps for Children

 TIA believes that children derive great benefit from a well-rounded day of play that can involve a combination of many types of toys, including digital playthings.
 We also believe that parents and caregivers are crucial partners in their child’s play and learning, and are ultimately responsible for selecting the playthings that are appropriate for the child’s age, interests and abilities.
 Active adult supervision and engagement during playtime is essential.

-In all its various forms, play can promote active minds and healthy lifestyles ... but parents and families are ultimately responsible for choosing the toys and digital playthings that they are comfortable having in their home and that reflect their beliefs and values.
+In all its various forms, play can promote active minds and healthy lifestyles ... but parents and families should take an active role in selecting the toys and digital playthings that they are comfortable having in their home and that reflect their beliefs and values.